treblabin/treblabin/README.md

 #### Hyunbeen Kim is a highly communicative and self-motivated Web developer.
-He is currently working at EarthLabs Inc as a Junior Full Stack Software Developer.
+He is currently working at ABCStudio as a Junior Data Engineer / Software Developer.

 <br>